The Ex-Girlfriend

-"The Ex-Girlfriend" is the first episode of the sitcom Seinfelds second season and the show's sixth episode overall.
-The episode was first broadcast on NBC in the United States on January 23, 1991, after being postponed for one week due to the start of the First Gulf War.
-During the course of the show, George Costanza breaks up with his girlfriend Marlene and leaves some books in her apartment.
+"The Ex-Girlfriend" is the first episode of the second season of the American television sitcom Seinfeld (and the sixth episode overall).
+It first aired on NBC in the United States on January 23, 1991, after being postponed for a week due to the start of the First Gulf War.
+In the episode, George Costanza breaks up with his girlfriend Marlene and leaves some books in her apartment.
 He persuades his friend Jerry to retrieve them.
 Jerry starts dating Marlene, who annoys him as much as she did George, but he finds himself unable to break up with her because she has a "psycho-sexual" hold on him.

-Co-written by the series' co-creators Larry David and Jerry Seinfeld, the episode was inspired by one of David's personal experiences.
+Co-written by series creators Larry David and Jerry Seinfeld, the episode was inspired by one of David's personal experiences.
 Directed by Tom Cherones, "The Ex-Girlfriend" was the first episode of the show filmed at CBS Studio Center in Los Angeles, California (and would stay there for the remainder of the show's run), the previous season having been filmed at Desilu Cahuenga in Hollywood.
 The episode received a Nielsen rating of 10.9/17 and was positively received by critics.

 Plot

-George wants to break up with his girlfriend Marlene, whose tendency to drag out conversations and phone messages irritates him.
-After an emotional split, he realizes he has left some books in her apartment.
-Jerry tries to convince George that he does not need the books, as he has already read them, but George nevertheless persuades Jerry to get them for him.
-Jerry meets with Marlene so he can retrieve the books.
-She tells him that she and Jerry can still be friends, despite her recent break-up.
-Jerry and Marlene start dating; though Jerry finds her just as annoying as George did, and fears that George will be enraged when he finds out they are dating, he finds she has a "psycho-sexual" hold on him.

-Elaine is upset that a man she was once friendly acquaintances with now no longer even gives her a nod of acknowledgment when she sees him.
-She eventually builds up the courage to aggressively confront him about this.
-Inspired by her example, Jerry tells George about Marlene.
-George tells Jerry he has no problem with him dating Marlene.
-The following night, Jerry asks Marlene to come up to his apartment, but she breaks up with him.
-She says she did not think his stand-up comedy act was funny, and she could not date someone if she did not respect what they did.
+George seeks Jerry's encouragement to break up with his girlfriend, Marlene, rationalizing that he was powerless to resist her.
+Elaine is perturbed that a neighbor, over two years, became gradually less familiar in his greetings to the point of non-acknowledgement.
+Jerry suggests that George take action, and George does the same for Elaine.

+Kramer praises a delicious, cheap cantaloupe from a local grocer who accepts returned fruit, despite Jerry's disinterest.
+George ecstatically recounts his determined breakup with Marlene as a thrilling prison escape, but needs Jerry's help to reclaim some books left at her apartment.
+Jerry is mesmerized by Marlene and begins dating her, becoming inundated by her frequent, lengthy phone calls that often turn into dull, aimless conversations.

+George visits Jerry's chiropractor, but, outraged at a $75 charge for a two-minute consultation, refuses to pay the full amount.

+After making out with Marlene, Jerry loses his resolve to break up, but fears George's reaction.
+He rationalizes to Kramer that he was powerless to resist her, then is encouraged by Elaine's bold telling-off of her neighbor.
+Kramer returns Jerry's supermarket cantaloupe, finding it unpalatable.

+George is indifferent to Jerry continuing with Marlene, but is appalled when Jerry covers the difference on his chiropractor bill, undermining his protest.
+In his indignation, he swallows a fly.

+Marlene breaks up with Jerry after judging his comedy act as lacking substance.
+Jerry reacts defensively at being condescended to by Marlene, a cashier.